-The Ministry also reported the progress of research and testing results of vaccines in the country.
+However, the current biggest challenge is to acquire more vaccines.
+It would be ideal to have vaccines made in Vietnam.
+The Ministry of Health reported the progress of research and testing results of vaccines in the country.
 In particular, the third vaccine in Vietnam, called Covinvac of VABIOTECH, will be approved after a clinical trial period in July 2021.

-The Tourism Authority of Thailand (TAT) informed that Bangkok and all 76 other provinces have made it compulsory for everyone to wear a face mask when they are outdoors.
+The Thai government also informed that Bangkok and all 76 other provinces have made it compulsory for everyone to wear a face mask when they are outdoors.
 Offenders are liable to a fine up to 20,000 Baht.
 The face masks should be worn at all times as a precaution against spreading COVID-19.

-Also, the State Railway of Thailand suspends certain train services from 30 April - 31 May 2021, as part of the nationwide efforts to contain the new spread of COVID-19.
+Also, the State Railway of Thailand suspended certain train services from 30 April until further notice, as part of the nationwide efforts to contain the new spread of COVID-19.

 Additionally, local authorities in several locations are enforcing strict controls on top of the governmental measures and require arrivals from high-risk areas to isolate themselves at their residence or a designated facility for 14 days.